rust-unofficial/too-many-lists/text/README.md

 Great!
-Linked lists are super elegant to use in functional languages because you can manipulate them without any mutation, can describe them recursively, and also work with infinite lists do to laziness.
+Linked lists are super elegant to use in functional languages because you can manipulate them without any mutation, can describe them recursively, and also work with infinite lists due to the magic of laziness.

+Specifically, linked lists are nice because they represent an iteration without the need for any mutable state.
+The next step is just visiting the next sublist.

 However it should be noted that Rust can pattern match on arrays and talk about sub-arrays [using slices][slices]!
-It's actually even more expressive than a functional list because you can talk about the last element or even "the array without the first and last two elements" or whatever you want.
+It's actually even more expressive than a functional list in some regards because you can talk about the last element or even "the array without the first and last two elements" or whatever other crazy thing you want.

 It is true that you can't *build* a list using slices.
 You can only tear them apart.

 For laziness we instead have [iterators][].
 These can be infinite and you can map, filter, reverse, and concatenate them just like a functional list, and it will all be done just as lazily.
-Slices can be coerced to an iterator.
+No surprise here: slices can also be coerced to an iterator.

 *But yes, if you're limited to immutable semantics, linked lists can be very nice*.